Steveb175/React-Portfolio/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
   The purpose of this application is to demonstrate my abilities and provide an easy way for prospective employers to get all of my information in one place.
+  [Click here](https://react-portfolio-delta-wine.vercel.app/) to view the live application on Vercel.

 ## Visuals
 ![Example Visual](/public/Capture.PNG)